GoogleCloudPlatform/flask-talisman/README.rst

 -  Forces all connects to ``https``, unless running with debug enabled.
 -  Enables `HTTP Strict Transport
    Security <https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security>`_.
--  Enables HSTS preloading.
-If you register your application with `Google's HSTS preload list <https://hstspreload.appspot.com/>`_, Firefox and Chrome will never load your site over a non-secure connection.
 -  Sets Flask's session cookie to ``secure``, so it will never be set if you application is somehow accessed via a non-secure connection.
 -  Sets Flask's session cookie to ``httponly``, preventing JavaScript